-This article is going to show you how to host on both the app (Android and iOS) and PC (Windows, macOS, and Linux).
+This article will show you how to host on both the app (Android and iOS) and PC (Windows, macOS, and Linux).
 You need to have a Twitch account so if you don’t, sign up for one.
 Once that is done, go through the steps that follow.

-On the website, this is how you go about it:
+On the website, here's how you can go about it:

 - Click on the Twitch.tv website.

-- Click on the icon at the top right corner (your profile’s avatar).
+- Click on the icon in the top right corner (your profile’s avatar).

 - On the displayed menu, click on the ‘Channel’ option.
 The page that opens shows the ‘Home’ tab of your channel.

-- On the same line of tabs, click on ‘Chat’.
-On the screen that displays, you should see a ‘StreamChat’ chatbox on the left side.
-If that is not the case, click on the ‘Expand’ arrow that is on the top right of the screen to show it.
+- On the same line of tabs, click on ‘Chat.’
+You should see a "StreamChat" chatbox on the left of the screen.
+If that is not the case, click on the ‘Expand’ arrow on the top right of the screen to show it.

-- Once the chatbox opens up, click on the ‘Send a message’ box.
+- Once the chatbox opens, click on the ‘Send a message’ box.

 /host averageaden (the name is not case sensitive)